 Support IIBA’s mission by providing quality immigration-specific paralegal services, including documentation preparation and forms completion, under the supervision of attorneys and DOJ Accredited Representatives.

-- Case Management: Assists with legal documents, immigration forms completion and document preparation, under the supervision of attorneys and DOJ Accredited Representatives.
+- Assist with legal documents, immigration forms completion and document preparation, under the supervision of attorneys and DOJ Accredited Representatives.
 Maintain paper and electronic case files.